elifesciences/lens/README.md

 $ git clone https://github.com/substance/sublime.git Substance
 ```

+## A note on mobile

+Mobile support has been removed with Lens 2.0 to reduce technical debt and iterate more quickly on features.
+Eventually the Lens team will come up with a dedicated reader for mobile.
+We want to solve it right, and also consider shipping native versions for iOS and android.

 ## Credits

 Lens was developed in collaboration between [UC Berkeley](http://bioegrad.berkeley.edu/) graduate student [Ivan Grubisic](http://www.linkedin.com/pub/ivan-grubisic/26/353/739) and [eLife](http://elifesciences.org).
 The team of [Substance](http://substance.io) is helping with the technical execution.